wharfkit/website/src/lib/docs/Releases/upgrading-to-4-0-0.md

 ### Namespace objects in the CommonJS bundles

-`@wharfkit/cli`, `@wharfkit/protocol-esr` and `@wharfkit/session` re-export a namespace they import from a CommonJS dependency, such as the `zlib` option `session` hands to a signing request.
-In the 3.x line the CommonJS bundles built that namespace with a `null` prototype and froze it, so `namespace instanceof Object` was `false` and the object rejected writes.
-In 4.0.0 it inherits the dependency's own prototype and is not frozen, which matches the TypeScript sources and the ES module bundles.

-Reading properties and calling methods behaves the same either way.
-Code that tests one of these namespaces with `instanceof`, `Object.getPrototypeOf`, or `Object.isFrozen` sees a different answer, and code that assigns onto one succeeds silently in 4.0.0 where it threw in strict mode before.
+A namespace that `@wharfkit/cli`, `@wharfkit/protocol-esr` or `@wharfkit/session` re-exports from a CommonJS dependency keeps that dependency's prototype and stays writable, where the 3.x CommonJS bundles froze it with a `null` prototype.
+Check any code that tests one with `instanceof`, `Object.getPrototypeOf` or `Object.isFrozen`; the [release notes](/docs/releases/4-0-0#across-every-package) describe the difference.

 ### Licensing

-Every package in the release is licensed under plain `BSD-3-Clause`, with one license text across the repository.
-Before 4.0.0 the license text in most packages carried a no-military-use clause, some manifests declared it as `BSD-3-Clause-No-Military-License`, and `@wharfkit/signing-request` was MIT.
-If your license compliance tooling records `@wharfkit/*` packages by SPDX identifier, expect the identifiers to change.
+Every package is licensed under plain `BSD-3-Clause`.
+License compliance tooling that records `@wharfkit/*` packages by SPDX identifier sees the identifiers change, since most packages previously declared a no-military-use variant and `@wharfkit/signing-request` was MIT.

 ## Confirming one copy of antelope